-Flora Zambesiaca involves the writing and publishing of a regional Flora (around 53 parts) for south-central Africa, covering Botswana, the Caprivi Strip in Namibia, Malawi, Mozambique, Zambia and Zimbabwe.
+Flora Zambesiaca involves the writing and publishing of a regional Flora (in around 53 parts) for south-central Africa, covering Botswana, the Caprivi Strip in Namibia, Malawi, Mozambique, Zambia and Zimbabwe.
 It started in 1960 and was designed to provide a catalogue of the plant species of the area, a means to identify them using keys, and an indication of distribution.
-The total Flora is estimated at 10,500 species, of which around 80% has been published to date.
-It is intended that the flora will be 90% complete by the end of 2012.
+The total Flora is estimated at 10,500 species, of which around 90% has been published to date.
+It is intended that the flora will be over 95% complete by the end of 2016.

 A number of partner institutions have been involved over the years, including national herbaria in the region and institutions in Portugal.
 Many family treatments have been prepared by past and present Kew staff members.